Mark Followill: Soccer

 Followill was previously the television play-by-play announcer for FC Dallas.
 In 2012, he began calling FCD games except when they conflicted with his responsibilities with the Mavericks.
 His work with FC Dallas gained the attention of Fox Sports, who named him as one of their announcers for Copa America Centenario.
 Later that summer, he was named as one of the announcers for NBC's coverage of soccer at the 2016 Summer Olympics.
 He returned to NBC for the Olympics in 2020 and 2024.
 In 2017, Fox named him part of their team covering that year's CONCACAF Gold Cup.
 He has also called UEFA Europa League, Bundesliga, MLS, FIFA U-17 World Cup, and FIFA U-20 World Cup action for Fox.
 He was also an announcer for the 2018 FIFA World Cup.
 After all MLS television broadcasts moved to Apple TV+, Followill joined the broadcasting team for MLS Season Pass in 2023.

 Football

-Followill also announces play-by-play action for college football telecasts for Fox Sports.
+Followill also announces play-by-play action for college football telecasts for Fox Sports and Big Ten Network.
 Earlier in his career, he was the play-by-play announcer for the SMU football team.